 To remove heavy tarnish on brass hardware or vertical surfaces, you need a mixture that can stay in place while it works.
 For this, combine equal parts white vinegar, flour, and salt to make a damp paste that’s not runny.
 Use a soft cloth to apply the mixture to tarnished brass and let it sit for 30 minutes.
 Grab a fresh, damp cloth and wipe away the paste, then rinse the item and buff it dry.

 How Often to Clean Brass

 Dust your brass items regularly.
 For brass jewelry, wipe it after each wearing with a warm, damp cloth then buff it dry.
 Clean brass items with soap and water as soon as you see signs of tarnish, then apply a layer of linseed oil or use a product like Brasso to prevent oxidation.
 If neglected for too long, tarnish can become corrosion that requires the attention of a professional metal cleaner.

 Regular cleaning removes dust and grime from brass and leaves a mellow gleam.
 If you like your brass shiny, you’ll want to polish and maybe refinish it, too.

-For unlacquered brass, you only need to rub on a light layer of oil.
-Linseed or mineral oil both work well to prevent tarnishing.
+• For unlacquered brass, rub on a light layer of linseed or mineral oil.
 WD-40 can work, too.
 Pour or spray a small amount on a soft, dry cloth and wipe an even, light coat onto the brass items.